WPWale/wp-yak/README.md

 #WP Deploy

-    Untested code, written only as a concept.
+    ~Untested code, written only as a concept~ Tested only for GitHub.
 Don't use yet.

 ## Pre-Requisites